What Is Benzodiazepine Detox?

 Phases of Benzodiazepine Detox

 There are two phases associated with Benzodiazepine withdrawal in which medically-supervised detox can reduce symptoms: Acute Withdrawal Phase and Protracted Withdrawal Phase.
-Each phase comes with its own ghastly symptoms, (some overlapping into both phases), but these gradually diminish as time goes on.
+Each phase comes with its own discomforting symptoms, (some overlapping into both phases), but these gradually diminish as time goes on.

 Acute Withdrawal Phase

 The initial phase in Benzodiazepine detox is the Acute Withdrawal Phase.
 This phase is characterized by the illness many Benzos were specifically created to reduce: anxiety.
 The anxiety-induced state resulting from Benzo withdrawal can produce feelings of hypersensitivity.
 There have been cases of users feeling sensations of swaying motion or hallucinations of distortions of themselves and the world around them.

 This initial phase can last 5-14 days with symptoms returning in the Protracted Withdrawal Phase.
 Some other symptoms one might experience in this phase can include:

 Other symptoms within this anxiety-filled state include depersonalization comprised of feelings of unreality and extreme sensitivity to light and sound in the environment.
 It is during this stage that Rebound Symptoms most commonly first appear.